harshareddy-bathala/apex/README.md

 ---

-## 📝 License

-This project is created for the Cloud Run Hackathon.

-## 🙏 Acknowledgments

-- **Google Gemini AI** for powerful language model
-- **React Team** for excellent framework
-- **Vite** for fast development experience
-- **Tailwind CSS** for beautiful styling
+## 🌟 Why This System Matters

+Traditional education focuses on grades, but student success requires a holistic approach encompassing:

+- **Mental Well-being**: Emotional health and stress management
+- **Physical Health**: Sleep, nutrition, and exercise habits
+- **Social Development**: Peer collaboration and communication skills
+- **Career Preparation**: Long-term goal setting and skill building
+- **Personal Growth**: Self-awareness and continuous improvement

+Student Mentor AI provides the comprehensive support system that students need to thrive in all these areas.
+By combining advanced AI technology with thoughtful design, we create a personalized learning companion that adapts to each student's unique needs while keeping teachers and parents informed.

+Our multi-agent AI system, powered by Google's ADK, doesn't just respond to questions—it proactively monitors student well-being, identifies potential issues before they escalate, and provides actionable guidance tailored to each student's age, personality, and aspirations.

+---

 ## 📞 Support

 For issues or questions:
 1. Check the console for error messages
-2. Ensure API key is correctly configured
+2. Ensure API keys and environment variables are correctly configured
-3. Verify all dependencies are installed
+3. Verify all dependencies are installed (both frontend and backend)
 4. Check browser compatibility (modern browsers required)
+5. Review backend logs for FastAPI or Firestore connection issues

 ---

-**Built with ❤️ for empowering students and supporting their holistic development**

-### 🌟 Why This System Matters

-Traditional education focuses on grades, but student success requires:
-- Mental well-being
-- Physical health
+## 📝 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🙏 Acknowledgments

+- **Google Gemini AI** and **Google ADK** for powerful AI capabilities
+- **Google Cloud Platform** for Firestore, Firebase, and Cloud Run
+- **React Team** for excellent framework
-- Social development
+- **Vite** for fast development experience
-- Career preparation
-- Personal growth

-Student Mentor AI provides the comprehensive support system that students need to thrive in all these areas, while keeping teachers and parents informed.
+- **Tailwind CSS** and **Framer Motion** for beautiful styling
+- **FastAPI** for high-performance backend framework

 ---

+**Built with ❤️ to empower students and support their holistic development**

 **Ready to transform student mentoring?
-Start with `npm run dev`** 🚀
+Start with the [Local Development Setup](#%EF%B8%8F-local-development-setup)** 🚀

+## 🙏 Acknowledgments